MUSC Pharmacy Students Succeed

 In addition the center also houses imaging workstations, surgery benches, and tissue culture hoods for specimen preparation and data analysis.

-Center for Cancer Drug Discovery
+Center for Cancer Drug Discovery and Drug Discovery Core

 The Center for Cancer Drug Discovery provides mechanisms for target identification and generation of lead compounds in the drug discovery process, thus creating a productive interface between academics and the biotechnology/pharmaceutical industries.
+The center and the MUSC Drug Discovery Core are headed by Yuri Peterson.

 Medication Safety